niolabs/docs/docs/blocks/README.md

 - A unit of functionality that runs in a service
 - A process that goes through the six stages of the block life cycle: configuring, configured, starting, started, stopping, stopped, (and hopefully not an error)
 - A functional piece of code that receives streaming input signals and/or emits streaming output signals
-- A commandable through the block REST API.
+- A commandable through the block REST API
 - A Python class that inherits from `nio.block.base.Block`